maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ```

-If the API returns 200 the response is a JSON with
+If the API returns 200 the response is an object

 ```js
 {